-- Besides the optional plug-ins that are supplied with z/OSMF, your installation can choose to add plug-ins from other sources (IBM or other vendors) to your configuration. - For example, the z/OS System Display and Search Facility (SDSF) product supplies a plug-in for use with z/OSMF. - For the installation and customization requirements for a particular plug-in, see the documentation that is provided with the plug-in. - The SDSF task requires z/OSMF APAR PM98630 and SDSF APAR PM86303.
-The SDSF APAR is functional only when the z/OSMF APAR is also installed. - To add the SDSF task to z/OSMF, you import a properties file through the Import Manager task of z/OSMF, which is in the z/OSMF Administration category. - The properties file for SDSF is /usr/lpp/sdsf/zosmf/sdsf.properties - The function provided by the SDSF task in z/OSMF is protected just as z/OS SDSF is protected, with the same SAF resources and ISFPARMS parameters.
+- Besides the optional plug-ins that are supplied with z/OSMF, your installation can choose to add plug-ins from other sources (IBM or other vendors) to your configuration. - For example, the z/OS System Display and Search Facility (SDSF) product supplies a plug-in for use with z/OSMF. - For the installation and customization requirements for a particular plugin, see the documentation that is provided with the plug-in. - The SDSF task requires z/OSMF PTF UI16044 (and its requisite PTFs) and SDSF PTF UI15294.
+The SDSF APAR is functional only when the z/OSMF PTF is also installed. - To add the SDSF task to z/OSMF, you import a properties file through the Import Manager task of z/OSMF, which is in the z/OSMF Administration category. - The properties file for SDSF is /usr/lpp/sdsf/zosmf/sdsf.properties - The function provided by the SDSF task in z/OSMF is protected just as z/OS SDSF is protected, with the same SAF resources and ISFPARMS parameters.